big-unibo/llm4dfm-develop/README.md

 - `name -- model's name (can be a generalization, such as llama-2, the exact name is stored in "models.py" file, if not present you must add it there)`
 - `key   -- the huggingface key, required for some models`
-- `tokenizer: -name   -- model's tokenizer name, usually the same as the model`
+- `tokenizer -name   -- model's tokenizer name, usually the same as the model`
-- `temperature: -- threshold between 0 and 1 that specifies willing to generate more random answers as growing to 1 *if used do_sample need to be true`
+- `temperature -- threshold between 0 and 2 that specifies willing to generate more random answers as growing to 1 *if used do_sample must be true`
-- `max_new_tokens: -- limit the maximum number of tokens generated in a single call`
+- `max_new_tokens -- limit the maximum number of tokens generated in a single call`
-- `do_sample: -- boolean, if set specifies to generate more creative output`
+- `do_sample -- boolean, if set specifies to generate more creative output`
-- `top_p: -- threshold between 0 and 1 that specifies willing to use a wider set of words as growing to 1 *if used do_sample need to be true`
+- `top_p -- threshold between 0 and 1 that specifies willing to use a wider set of words as growing to 1 *if used do_sample must be true`

 Api model

 - `name        -- model's name (can be a generalization, such as llama-2, the exact name is stored in "models.py" file, if not present you must add it there)`
 - `key         -- the authenitcation key`
-- `max_tokens: -- it's the maximum length of the generated output`
+- `max_tokens -- it's the maximum length of the generated output`
-- `n_response: -- regulates number of responses the model generates`
+- `n_response -- regulates number of responses the model generates`
+- `temperature -- threshold between 0 and 2 that specifies willing to generate more random answers as growing to 1 *if used do_sample must be true`
 - `stop        -- set the stop character(s, if list) that terminate the response when encountered`

 Exercise